-If anything went into collections or is on public record – If you have a bankruptcy, foreclosure lien, lawsuit, or a judgment on your record, your FICO score will be impacted.
+If anything went into collections or is on public record, your FICO score will be impacted if you have a bankruptcy, foreclosure lien, lawsuit, or a judgment on your record.
 Similarly, if anything went into collections, your score will be impacted.

-How late your payments were: less than 30 days late is a much smaller impact than 90 days late.
-If you stop paying, your debt might go into collections which will have an even bigger effect.
+Less than 30 days late is a much smaller impact than 90 days late.
+If you stop paying, your debt might go into collections, which will have an even bigger effect.

-How recently the late payment happened: a late payment that happened years ago has less and less impact as time goes on.
+Late payments that happened years ago have less impact as time goes on.

-How much was owed: a larger debt is more impactful than a smaller one.
+Larger debt is more impact than a smaller one.